 The Commission has also decided to elaborate an addendum to the list containing the Polish names of the most important buildings and other urban objects.
-Works on this annex started in 2014, and their completion is planned for 2023.
+Works on this annex started in 2014, and their completion is planned for 2022.
 The annex will contain names for around 1700 buildings and other urban objects.
-In the period 2019-2022 lists of buildings from Central and Southern Europe and for the Baltic States were completed.
+In the period 2019-2021 lists of buildings from Central and Southern Europe were completed.

-Moreover, in 2021 the Commission finished work on elaboration of recommended English names for the most important geographical features from Poland.
+Moreover, the Commission has started work on elaboration of recommended English names for the most important geographical features from Poland.
 This list is prepared mainly for the internal use, as large number of English language publications is prepared in Poland and there is a need for such a list of correct English names of Polish geographical features.
-The List of English names of major geographical features situated in the territory of the Republic of Poland includes names of 126 features.